o-development/ldo/packages/type-traverser/README.md

 ```

 #### Defining a Union Selector
-The only part of the TraverserDefinition that isn't just blindly following IntelliSense is the `selector` on a Union sub-traverser.
+The only part of the TraverserDefinitions that isn't just blindly following IntelliSense is the `selector` on a Union sub-traverser.
 A `selector` is given the item and should return the TypeName corresponding to the item.

 In the above example, `"Bender"` is returned if the given item has a `"element"` property because a `"NonBender"` does not include an `"element"` property.